“What’s the plan?”

 That question really focuses the mind.

 I was able to give him an immediate answer and listed for him four priorities for myself and my team.
 We have more than four opportunities in front of us, so I was interested in my own immediate reaction.
-You see, like most entrepreneurs, I am constantly seeing opportunity and weighing my capabilities and interests.
+You see, like most entrepreneurs and small business owners, I am constantly seeing opportunities and weighing my capabilities and interests.

 I answered my friend with four things and a quick note as to why they were important and valuable for our business.
-The question really helped me to focus, prioritize, and verbalize what I want to capitalize on out of the many choices.
-It happened in an instant and will now guide us as we plan for the next year or two.
+It didn’t take a lengthy market analysis or sales forecasting - the question really helped me to focus, prioritize, and verbalize what I want to capitalize on out of many choices.
+It happened in an instant and will now guide us as we plan for the next year or two - this is the simplest version of an executive summary and it will guide our sales strategy.

-So, as they go about building a bigger and bigger future, choosing which opportunities to pursue becomes an ever more important task.
+So, as they go about building a bigger and bigger future, choosing which opportunities to pursue every year of operation becomes an ever more important task.

-As we face the future and the demands of many others who want us to focus on their priorities (opportunities!), choosing those things we will concentrate our efforts on becomes a critical decision.
+As we face the future and the demands of many others who want us to focus on their priorities (opportunities!), choosing which things we will concentrate our efforts on becomes a critical decision for every insurance agent and businessperson.

 What about you?
 What are the best opportunities in front of you right now?
 Those are the ones to focus your planning.